alistairmatthews/sccode/readme.md

     - A user interface to adjust parameters ~ Done!
     - midi control ~ Done!
-    - Place all re-usable code into appropriate class defs - Started.
+    - Place all re-usable code into appropriate class defs ~ Done!

 1. Build a granulator stompbox from the demo